-- Employees start paying Class 1 NICs from age 16 (if sufficient earnings). - Employers pay Class 1 NICs in accordance with the table below. - Employer NICs for apprentices under the age of 25 and employees under the age of 21 are reduced from the normal rate of 13.8% to 0% on earnings up to the upper secondary threshold (UST) of £967 per week.
-Also applies to veterans in the first 12 months of civilian employment. - Employees' Class 1 NICs stop when they reach their State Pension age.
+- Employees start paying Class 1 NICs from age 16 (if sufficient earnings). - Employers pay Class 1 NICs in accordance with the table below. - Employer NICs for apprentices under the age of 25 and employees under the age of 21 are reduced from the normal rate of 15.05% to 0% on earnings up to the upper secondary threshold (UST) of £967 per week.
+This also applies to veterans in the first 12 months of civilian employment.
+Similar rules apply to eligible employees in Freeports up to a limit of £481. - Employees' Class 1 NICs stop when they reach their State Pension age.
 Employer contributions continue.